-B. Tech.VI (CSE) Semester - VII CYBER LAWS AND FORENSICS (CORE-17) CS405
+B. Tech.VI (CSE) Semester - VII CYBER LAWS AND FORENSICS TOOLS (CORE ELECTIVE-4/5) CS423

-1. Course Outcomes (COs): At the e end of the course, students will be able to CO1 understand the basics of cyber law and cyber forensics with respect to Indian IT Act.
+1. Course Outcomes (COs): At the At the end of the course, students will be able to CO1 understand the basics of cyber law and cyber forensics with respect to Indian IT Act.
 CO2 apply knowledge of cyber law to provide solutions to cyber security.
 CO3 analyze various computer forensics technologies and systems.
 CO4 evaluate and assess the methods for data recovery and digital evidence collection.
 CO5 give solutions to real life problems using state of the art cyber forensics tools and techniques.